aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/_index.md

 1. Fill in this form on MyCourses (before Tuesday's class) and decide if you want to have the documentation public on the internet or not.
 2. Once you get access to the site, log in and look around the folder that has your name.
-3. Add an image to the page that is already there with you name
+3. Add a featured image to the page that is already there with you name
     - call it `featured.jpg`
     - the resolution should be smaller than 2000x2000 pixels
     - **Make sure that the size of the file is smaller than 1 MB**